01884 2598568:30-4:00pm Mon to Fri

 • No sharpening!
 Probably the top selling point (see what I did there?) of a mechanical pencil is that you just click out the lead and write or draw.
 They don’t get blunt, and they don’t need sharpening.
 As the point wears down, you just click the button to extend more lead.
 When a stick of lead runs out, a few more clicks will feed in the next one.

 • No change in length as you use them.
 As you use up a wooden pencil, it gets shorter and shorter.
 Eventually you get to the point that it’s not really comfortable to use any more, but you still feel bad about throwing it away.
-(If that’s a problem you have, look for pencil extenders, they can work around it too!)
+(If that’s a problem you have, look for pencil extenders, they can solve the problem too!)
 But a mechanical pencil is always the same length, it always balances the same in your hand.
 Some artists use them almost entirely for this reason - they want to know how the pencil is going to feel and how it will balance, without having to change how they draw as it’s used.

 • Style.
 Yes, that might seem a bit superficial, but the way a pen or pencil you’re using looks might be important to you.
 While we’re not one of them, there are a lot of companies where you might get a strange look for using a school pencil in a meeting!
 And even if none of that applies, there’s still something nice about using a well engineered tool, even when it’s something as simple as a pencil.